lieelee/get_next_line/README.md

 We have no idea how big the memory is.
 We can maintain track of the information and expand it as needed with linked lists.

+## Implementation

+1. The size of BUFF memory is dynamically allocated with a NULL terminating placeholder.

+2. The memory is saved until it reaches a newline character”\n”.
+Then ‘\0’ Null terminator is added to mark the end of the string.

+3. Multiple files are managed with a double pointer.

+4. If a string from the last function call is still present, it is concatenated with a new string.

+5. When successful, it returns 1 and displays a line of text.

+6. Free the remaining memory and save the content by using the temporary variable.

 For more detailed information, please read [get_next_line.en (dragged).pdf](https://github.com/yeonuklee/get_next_line/files/6067156/get_next_line.en.dragged.pdf) [get_next_line.en (dragged).pdf](https://github.com/yeonuklee/get_next_line/files/6067157/get_next_line.en.dragged.pdf)